tsvwg/wg-materials/ietf117/minutes-1.md

 The draft protects and authenticates the signals.
 We do not discuss key negoatiation in this draft.

 * Matt Joras : Secure information exchange is presented before, but it was not accepted.
 This was discussed at dispatch.
 I do not think it is appropriate to adopt this in TSVWG.
 The feedback from dispatch was to hold a BoF.
-* Chairs : I can confirm that this topic has been on the Agenda in various forms, including RSVP extensioms, Diffserv and other signaling methods.
+        * Chairs : We can confirm that this topic has been on the Agenda in various forms, including RSVP extensioms, Diffserv and other signaling methods.
 This topic can lie here, and we do not expect any adoption call today.
         * Dan : We would like to collaborate on a BoF proposal.

-Tom Herbert: Already discussed in one to one wireless media header.
+        * Tom Herbert: Already discussed in one to one wireless media header.
 I do not feel this is architecturally correct.
 There are potemtial practical issues with middleboxes.
 IPv6 extension headers has been seen before.
 Hop by hop processing draft is also not applicable.
 This signalling from host is a common problem and should find a common generic solution.
 Maybe this an INT Area subject.
-Gorry : The QoS aspects of this fall in this group (scheduling, configuring queues and signalling).
+        * Gorry : The QoS aspects of this fall in this group (scheduling, configuring queues and signalling).
 INT area defines encapsulation, and headers.
 We can debate this here.
-Christian : I agree with the previous spekaer.
+        * Christian : I agree with the previous spekaer.
 This is not a UDP option function, which is end-to-end and supposed to be used by transport and not be intermediaries.
 A new mechanism should be a part of UDP options, and should not be used with encrypted transports.
-Tianji Jiang : I like this idea.
+        * Tianji Jiang : I like this idea.
 We have a real case, that relates to the 3GPP downstream, where the media header could be used.
 The receiver is a UE and often a destination, there needs to be a way that works withg encrypted traffic this is a potential solution.
         * Mike Heard : I agree with earlier comments from Tom and Christian, which I largely agree with.
 I see a proposal to use auth and uenc - please keep in mind that these parts might not make this to the final draft.
 Does the network modify or strip these options in transit ?
         * Dan : There is no modification of the tags in transit, they are end-to-end.
         * Dan : I do not have time to answer all questions, but I would love to hear from more people.
         * Kazuho Oku : This seems like a way to ask the netrwork for better treatment, and that this seems a slipperly sliope to go into.
 Packets should not be dropped in transit, we should use ECN, the sender should decide.
-Tim Chown : Common requirements for marking such as hop by hop.
+        * Tim Chown : Common requirements for marking such as hop by hop.
-Marco Munizaga: Extension headers seem to be useful.
+        * Marco Munizaga: Extension headers seem to be useful.
 We should focus on better support rather than on a new thing.
-Dan: The waist of the Internet is UDP, NATs partly made it this way.
+        * Dan: The waist of the Internet is UDP, NATs partly made it this way.
 This is why we brought this here.
 This does move things higher in the stack and this is uncomfortable, but we would dearly love to have a solution to this long-standing problem that we have been attempting to tackle for a few decades.
-Chairs : What is your intention for next meeting?
+        * Chairs : What is your intention for next meeting?
-Dan : We would like to particiapte in the BoF for refinement.
+        * Dan : We would like to particiapte in the BoF for refinement.
 We will also update the draft, starting with comments that we received here.

-Chairs : Please discuss on the list and join to the next interim if possible.
+        * Chairs : Please discuss on the list and join to the next interim if possible.
 We look forward to seeing people in Prague - where we shall request two sessions.

 End of Session 2